yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/Application_Demos/Integrated_Cockpit.rst

 - Sending IVI VM monitor service so that it can detect IVI VM crash and notify user

-Cluster VM is running a Linux kernel and a linux cluster application that uses CPU-copy to render the buffers and DRM APIs to display the rendered buffers.
-The cluster application collects vehicular parameters from the remote R5F core to render the dials and the needles in two separate planes.
+Cluster VM is running a Linux kernel and a Linux cluster application that uses OpenGL® ES APIs to render the buffers using GPU and DRM APIs to display the rendered buffers.
+The cluster application collects vehicular parameters from the remote R5F core to render the dials and the needles into a buffer.
 The DRM APIs internally use the remote-device service running on the remote R5F core.
 Cluster VM is also running a heartbeat application that keeps monitoring the IVI VM status and sending a notification to remote core if a crash is detected.